Kiyoshiakira/TheScribbler/README.md

     *   Click the **Sign-in method** tab.
     *   You **MUST** enable both **Email/Password** and **Google** as sign-in providers.
 Click on each one and flip the toggle to enable it.

+2.  **Authorize Your Domain for Google Sign-In:** If you see an error that `accounts.google.com refused to connect`, it means you need to add your development domain to Firebase's authorized list.
+    *   In the Firebase Console, go to **Authentication > Sign-in method**.
+    *   Scroll down to the **Authorized domains** section.
+    *   Click **Add domain**.
+    *   Enter `localhost` and click **Add**.
+This is essential for local development.

-2.  **Check Firestore Rules:** Ensure your `firestore.rules` are deployed and allow the signed-in user to read and write the necessary documents.
+3.  **Check Firestore Rules:** Ensure your `firestore.rules` are deployed and allow the signed-in user to read and write the necessary documents.
 An incorrect rule can cause data fetches to fail silently.
 You can check for `FirebaseError: Missing or insufficient permissions` in the browser console.

-3.  **Check API Keys:** Ensure your `GEMINI_API_KEY` in `.env.local` is correct.
+4.  **Check API Keys:** Ensure your `GEMINI_API_KEY` in `.env.local` is correct.
 While the app should disable AI features gracefully, a misconfiguration could potentially cause issues.